Red tape can be a real headache for small business owners. Here’s our top tips to make it more manageable:

 Adopt new technology

-Increasing numbers of small firms are using integrated software deals that can save time and money.
+Increasing numbers of firms are using integrated small business software that can save time and money.
 Packages that combine accounting, for instance, with other features such as online banking, stock control and budgeting could make your business much more streamlined and efficient.